-Exemptions for non-attendance at UoB visits shall be granted only in exceptional circumstances through the Senate or delegated authority.
+7.3.1 PGRs will be required to visit UoB for an induction period of at least one week during the first year of study.
+Exemptions for non-attendance at the induction shall be granted only in exceptional circumstances through the Senate or delegated authority.

-- 7.3.2 Visits to UoB will serve a number of functions: - 7.3.2.1 Induction activities will include: - intensive research skills and resources training, alongside individually-tailored project development and agenda setting with supervisory teams, and educational and social visits around the campus and city; - a clear and realistic explanation of the expectations for DL study, and for the nature and extent of autonomous, collaborative and supported aspects of learning; - PAU DL induction package which will incorporate both skills and project development elements, together web-based training and career development resources available through College Graduate PAUs;
+7.3.2 Induction activities will include:

+- intensive research skills and resources training, alongside individually-tailored project development and agenda setting with supervisory teams, and educational and social visits around the campus and city; - a clear and realistic explanation of the expectations for DL study, and for the nature and extent of autonomous, collaborative and supported aspects of learning; - an induction package incorporating both skills and project development elements, together with web-based training and career development resources.